-Supporting Documentation: To validate the students written appeal statement.
+Supporting Documentation: To validate the students typed appeal statement.

-Academic Plan: To ensure a student will achieve completion of degree or certificate program requirements or will make substantial progress toward program completion for the terms.
+Academic Plan: A prepared plan by an academic advisor to ensure a student will achieve completion of degree or certificate program requirements or will make substantial progress toward program completion for the terms.